Top Senior Home Security Systems

 ADT specializes in bundled home security systems that include equipment, installation, and monthly monitoring.
 The cost of monthly monitoring is spread across a 36-month contract, and you can do the same with installation and equipment costs.
 Or you can pay for equipment and installation upfront.

-Right now, ADT offers three home security packages: Secure, Smart, and Complete.
-The bare-bones Secure Package costs $599 to $899 upfront and $45.99 per month for monitoring.
-Adding in some home automation equipment brings you to the Smart Package, which costs $919 to $1,219 upfront plus $49.99 per month for monitoring.
-The Complete Package adds in an HD camera and video doorbell, bringing the cost to $1,049 to $1,449 upfront and $57.99 per month for monitoring.
+Right now, ADT offers three home security packages: Secure, Smart, and Video and Smart Home.
+The bare-bones Secure Package starts at $599 up front and $45.99 per month for monitoring.
+Adding some home automation equipment brings you to the Smart Package, which starts at $849 up front plus $49.99 per month for monitoring.
+The Video and Smart Home Package adds an HD camera and Google Nest video doorbell, with the same up-front cost starting at $849 and a higher $59.99 per month for monitoring.

 ADT’s well-designed systems can handle your security needs, whether you’re aging in place in an apartment, condo, or home.
 Plus, you have the option of various upgrades, such as medical alert devices and services, that offer personal protection when you’re at home and on the go.
 Given how easy it is to use, how many options there are, and the mix of price points, we think ADT is a top choice for seniors.
 Check out our ADT review for a closer look at this industry mainstay.